What can I expect if I am admitted through First Year Studies at ASU?

 What courses will I take as an FYS student?

 You are officially listed as undecided while you are in First Year Studies.
 However, your advisor will work with you to ensure that you are taking the correct courses for your planned major if you have one.
 All students at ASU take Making Connections their first semester.
 If you have below a 19 on your ACT or the equivalent in math, reading or English, you will be required to take developmental courses in those areas.
 If you have one, two or no developmental courses to take, the rest of your schedule will consist of general education courses such as English Composition, US History, College Algebra, Psychology, etc in addition to Making Connections.
-The first semester you will be limited to twelve hours, but the second semester you may take 15-16 hours, if you did well in your first semester.
+Class enrollment hours and course selection are limited while you are in the FYS program.
 FYS students take only one course that is not required for all other ASU students which is a two-hour continuation of Making Connections during second semester.

 What about student organizations and living on campus?